psychemedia/eurydice-resources/resources/__inquest.md

 Originally planned to be held in the Queen's Hotel, the Coroner asked if a larger room was available.
 The Freemasons Tavern was suggested as an alternative but eventually a large room in the Royal Hotel was offered for use by the Coroner.

 The aim of the inquest was two-fold: to identify the bodies, and to ascertain how the deaths had occurred.
-The key witnesses were the two survivors, Benjamin Cuddiford and Sydney Flectcher, and W. L. Jenkin, master the schooner "Emma" of Padstow.
+The key witnesses were the two survivors, Benjamin Cuddiford and Sydney Fletcher, and W. L. Jenkin, master the schooner "Emma" of Padstow.

 ```{figure} ../images/eurydice-survivors.jpg